amiemora/react-study-guide/README.md

 ## What is Rreact?
-• Open-source JS Library
+- Open-source JS Library
-• Used for building User Interfaces
+- Used for building User Interfaces
-• Simplifies SPA by using reusable components
+- Simplifies SPA by using reusable components

+## What are the Key Features of React?
+1. **Virtual DOM**
+React utilizes a virtual representation of the DOM, allowing efficient updates minimizing direct manipulation of the actual DOM, resulting in improved performance.

 ## Explain the concept of JSX and its advantages.
 JSX stands for JavaScript XML - it allows us to write HTML inside our JS code.
 This JSX creates the Virtual DOM.